Barbarians vs New Zealand, 1973: First half

 The Barbarians kicked off towards the River Taff end of the stadium, and the opening exchanges were dominated by back-and-forth kicks, with J. P. R. Williams and Mike Gibson giving the Barbarians good field position inside the New Zealand half.

 After the Barbarians failed to recover possession at their own ensuing lineout, New Zealand winger Bryan Williams kicked deep into Barbarian territory; Phil Bennett recovered possession near his goal line, and with nearly the entire length of the field between him and the New Zealand goal line, he started upfield, sidestepping past three tackles, as encouraged by coach Carwyn James immediately before the game.
 Bennett passed to J. P. R. Williams, who managed to offload the ball after Bryan Williams had tackled him around the neck.
 Still deep in Barbarians territory, the ball then passed through four pairs of Barbarian hands (John Pullin, John Dawes, Tommy David and Derek Quinnell) before Gareth Edwards, slipping between two team-mates and seemingly intercepting the last pass, finished with a diving try in the left-hand corner, 22 seconds after Bennett picked up the ball.
-Bennett's conversion attempt fell short, giving the Barbarians a 4–0 lead inside four minutes.

 Commentary for the match was originally supposed to be provided by Bill McLaren; however, he was recovering from the flu, so Cliff Morgan had been called in on the day to replace him.
 Morgan's commentary of the opening try is considered to be among the best ever.

+Bennett's conversion attempt fell short, but nonetheless the Barbarians had a 4–0 lead inside four minutes.

 However, after such a promising start, the Barbarians then spent much of the ensuing 20 minutes defending.
-The All Blacks came storming back into the game and created several scoring changes over the next 10 minutes.
+The All Blacks came storming back into the game and created several scoring chances over the next 10 minutes.
 After winning a turnover inside the Barbarians 22 following an errant pass from Barbarian prop Ray McLoughlin, fly-half Bob Burgess narrowly missed a drop-goal attempt.
 A few minutes later, only great covering defence from J. P. R. Williams stopped an almost certain try after Bruce Robertson had put a grubber kick through for his winger Grant Batty to chase.
 New Zealand scrum-half Sid Going was then penalised for not putting the ball into a scrum straight 5 yards out from the Barbarians' line, killing the good momentum their forwards had built up in the preceding passages of play.